amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 From the training/validation/testing accuracy I obtain,  the chosen model (LeNet5 with extenstion) is a suitable one in this project.

 **4. Use the model to make predictions on new images** Then, I test the model on new German traffic sign images downloaded from internet.
-The following 5 pictures are the test images
+The following 5 pictures are the test images (code: `cell 24`)

 ![alt text][image4]

 As these test images are captured from real scenario with diverse background, it is good to use them for testing the generalization capability of my trained network model.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: